-First, by "ended up accepting" I mean, essentially, that a several-centuries process which apparently started with Thales ... and beyond doubt reached a measure of maturity with Socrates, Plato, and especially Aristotle ... moved towards "acceptances" that, in retrospect, we recognize as constituting the "basic grammar" of philosophical and scientific discourse which allows "time-binding" historically-evolving, systematically-developing, empirically-enriched written knowledge that undergirds our global civilization's quest for meaning, for justice, for sustainable progress.
+First, by "ended up accepting" (above) I mean, essentially, that a several-centuries process which apparently started with Thales ... and beyond doubt reached a measure of maturity with Socrates, Plato, and especially Aristotle ... moved towards "acceptances" that, in retrospect, we recognize as constituting the "basic grammar" of philosophical and scientific discourse which allows, perhaps requires, "time-binding" historically-evolving, systematically-developing, empirically-enriched "written" knowledge that undergirds our global civilization's quest for meaning, for justice, for sustainable progress.
 (I'll get back to time-binding in a moment.)

 Second, by "logic" and "science" I do not mean static concepts.
 They have deep roots, and these roots are important, yet obviously they have evolved.
 Indeed, both have evolved significantly during very recent times.

-For example, modern "scientific method" has been greatly influence by Karl Popper (1902-1994), the great philosopher who apparently invented the term "Open Society"; his book The Open Society and its Enemies (fifth ed., rev. 1966) remains very influential.
+For example, modern "scientific method" has been greatly influenced by Karl Popper (1902-1994), the great philosopher who apparently invented the term "Open Society"; his book, The Open Society and its Enemies (fifth ed., rev. 1966), remains very influential.

-Popper's writings on the scientific method, starting with his 1934 bombshell The Logic of Scientific Discovery, are even more important than his writings on political science, etc. Yet his work is now dated, I believe, due to more recent work on cybernetic theory and jurisprudence which, beyond doubt, was influenced mightily by Popper's work.
+Popper's writings on the scientific method, starting with his bombshell The Logic of Scientific Discovery (1934), are even more important than his writings on political science, etc. Yet his work is now dated, I believe, due to more recent work on cybernetic theory and jurisprudence which, beyond doubt, was influenced mightily by Popper's work.

-Aristotle 's systematized and thereby consolidated the prior three centuries of Mythos-become-Logos, etc., and especially of Greek epistemology.
-Before him, the language of philosophy was too wild; he tamed and "regularized" it into a powerful instrument of systematically recorded thought that allowed subsequent generations (a) to comprehend past progress and thereby make new, responsible, thought-filled, future progress, and (b) to improve that instrument itself, embracing the medium and message of philosophy within a cybernetic, self-improving "culture of progress" that was, is, and will remain Aristotle's greatest legacy.
+Aristotle's philosophy systematized and thereby consolidated the prior three centuries of Mythos-become-Logos, etc., and thereby gave form and substance to Greek epistemology, the foundation of modern thought and action.
+Before Aristotle, the language of philosophy was too wild; he tamed and "regularized" it into a powerful instrument of systematically recorded thought that allowed subsequent generations (a) to comprehend past progress and thereby make new, responsible, thought-filled, future progress, and (b) to improve that instrument itself, embracing the medium and message of philosophy within a cybernetic, self-improving "culture of progress" that was, is, and will remain Aristotle's greatest legacy.
 Sure, Aristotle was wrong on many things; he gave the future self-improving tools that would make his own work "obsolete" ... and, therefore, especially precious.